Die Weltwoche: History

 In 2006, the Weltwoche was detached from Jean Frey AG, now published under its own label Weltwoche Verlag AG.

 The magazine was bought by Köppel, who now also returned as editor-in-chief, resulting in a renewed exodus of much of the editors.
 Since 2006, the paper has been run by Köppel directly and has acquired a thoroughly right-wing conservative focus.

-2015 the editor-in-chief and owner Roger Köppel joined the strong right-wing Swiss People's Party.
-Shortly after, he was elected for Councillor of the Swiss Parliament and now stands in for the interest of the Swiss People's Party also in Parliament.
+In 2015, the editor-in-chief and owner Roger Köppel joined the strong right-wing Swiss People's Party.
+Shortly after, he was elected for Councillor of the Swiss Parliament and now stands in for the interests of the Swiss People's Party.

+In May 2019, unknown perpetrators carried out a paint attack on the Weltwoche's headquarters.
+They sprayed red paint, a hammer and sickle symbol, and the words "Gegen rechte Hetze" (against right-wing hate speech) on the entrance door.
+On May 1, Weltwoche journalist Alex Baur was attacked by several people at a festival in Zurich.

+Since 2021, Köppel has been running the Weltwoche Daily YouTube channel, where he shares his view of the world early every weekday morning.

+In 2022, the headquarters of Weltwoche Verlags AG was relocated from Zurich to Zollikon.

 Profile and positions

 Already distinguishing itself somewhat from the generally liberal, right-conservative, or center-left Swiss media by its general right-wing orientation, the magazine is now especially noted for its interviews with controversial public figures and for the diversity of opinion represented in its pages, with a dominant right-wing view however.
 For instance, virtually alone among Swiss publications, Die Weltwoche in 2003 and 2004 printed lengthy articles mainly arguing for the 2003 invasion of Iraq or the reelection of George W. Bush to the U.S. presidency.
 The accession of Switzerland to the European Union is rejected by the editorial staff, as was Swiss acceptance of the Schengen Agreement.
 The Weltwoche also represents the view that welfare and other state-administered assistance programs are inherently flawed.

 Since 2006, Die Weltwoche has repeatedly actively created controversy and scandal.
 The magazine is somewhat anti-statist and against an expansion of the welfare state.
 It also rejects state-subsidized nurseries and childcare.

-In keeping with its neo-conservative and anti-mainstream positions, the Weltwoche does not accept the scientific evidence for global warming and has denounced recent "alarmism" surrounding environmental issues.
+In keeping with neo-conservative and anti-mainstream positions, Köppel and Weltwoche do not accept the scientific evidence for global warming and have denounced recent "alarmism" surrounding environmental issues.
+It has for instance promoted Martin Durkin's climate change denial film The Great Global Warming Swindle (2007).
 Internationally – outside of Europe – the Weltwoche often represents pro-American and pro-Israeli positions.
+It promoted Donald Trump's false claims of electoral fraud during the 2020 United States presidential election.

 On 12 January 2006, Die Weltwoche was the first German-speaking publication to reprint some of the controversial cartoons of Muhammad originally published by the Danish newspaper Jyllands-Posten.